michaelmlnkv/Trading2/README.md

     - Potentially identify pairs which might trend the same in the future
     - Backtest the shit out of it
     - Try to apply it in real time?
+- Find similar stocks using KNN and discrete time analysis
-- Model various options payoffs, taking into account Black-Scholes and the Greeks
+- Model various options payoffs, taking into account Black-Scholes and the Greeks So far achieved:
+- pairsTrading:
+    -